awsdocs/aws-marketplace-user-guide-for-sellers/doc_source/metering-service.md

  Keep these limitations in mind when designing and submitting your Metering Service\-enabled software:

 1.  **IAM role and Internet gateway requirements for your customers** \- Your customers must have an Internet gateway and must launch your software with an IAM role with specific permissions\.
-For information about these permissions, see *Appendix B* of this guide\.
+For information on setting IAM permissions, see [AWS Marketplace Metering and Entitlement Service APIs Permissions](iam-user-policy-for-aws-marketplace-actions.md)\.
 Your software will be unable to connect to the Metering Service if these two conditions are not met\.

 1.  **Inability to add or change new usage category or dimensions to existing Metering Service product** \- When customers subscribe to your software product, they are agreeing to terms and conditions\.
 Changing the dimensions in products with the Metering Service requires a new product and a new subscription\.